Fundament-Software/scopes/doc/module-UTF-8.rst

    yields the offending byte character.
 .. inline:: (encoder coll)

-   convert an integer codepoint to i8 byte array chunks of 1 to 4 bytes length the collector forwards two arguments, the number of bytes required and a buffer containing those bytes, which is only valid for this call.
+   convert an integer codepoint to i8 bytes. the collector forwards a byte at a time.
 .. spice:: (char ...)